Getting started with the SwiftUI NavigationSplitView

 Furthermore, the purple accent color isn’t applied, since the plain list style ignores it.
 The current selection is also only indicated briefly before being reset.

-If you want to color the list items on iPhone, you thus have to use the listRowBackground
+If you want to style the list on iPhone, you have to use the listRowBackground

 modifier: